 They have a guided setup where you answer questions like your email address and website that you will be sending your ads to.
 You will also set your country, time zone, and currency.

-The setup is pretty straightforward.
+Mostly, the setup is pretty straightforward.
 There are some options and extensions for your ads that take a little more consideration, and we can walk you through that in the “Advanced” section on this page.

 Tip: If your budget allows, take advantage of Google’s support.
 They have a choose-a-path feature that offers different options depending on which stage you are in with your account: https://support.google.com/